cortexlabs/cortex/docs/workloads/async/configuration.md

 compute:
   cpu: <string | int | float>  # CPU request per replica.
 One unit of CPU corresponds to one virtual CPU; fractional requests are allowed, and can be specified as a floating point number or via the "m" suffix (default: 200m)
   gpu: <int>  # GPU request per replica.
 One unit of GPU corresponds to one virtual GPU (default: 0)
+  inf: <int>  # Inferentia request per replica.
+One unit of Inf corresponds to one virtual Inferentia chip (default: 0)
   mem: <string>  # memory request per replica.
 One unit of memory is one byte and can be expressed as an integer or by using one of these suffixes: K, M, G, T (or their power-of two counterparts: Ki, Mi, Gi, Ti) (default: Null)
   node_groups: <list:string>  # to select specific node groups (optional)
 ```